darkn3rd/script-tut/groovy/README.md

 #### Groovy enVironment Manager

 GVM [http://gvmtool.net/] is tool that can manager versions of Groovy and related tools and frameworks.

-Some of the popular tools and frameworks supportd by GVM include Gaiden [https://github.com/kobo/gaiden], GRails [https://grails.org/], Griffon [http://griffon.codehaus.org/], Gradle [http://www.gradle.org/]

 GVM can be installed on Mac OS X using: